darrinhenein/cupcake-dashboard/README.md

 ### Developers: ###

+*Required: node.js, npm, bower.*

+1. `npm install` to install dependencies.
-1. `npm install` to install coffee-script as a devDependency.
+1. `bower install` and `npm install` in the /app directory to install client app dependencies.
 1. Needs mongo running.
 1. `grunt` in the main directory to build the server.
 1. `node server.js` to start the server.